seancolsen/webpage2md/README.md

 Converts a web page to markdown

-This is basically a fancy wrapper script for `pandoc`, written specifically to be used by CiviCRM developers as part of the process of [transferring wiki content to mkdocs](https://wiki.civicrm.org/confluence/display/CRMDOC/Content+migration+from+wiki+to+Developer+Guide).
+This is basically a fancy wrapper script for [reverse_markdown](https://github.com/xijo/reverse_markdown), written specifically to be used by CiviCRM developers as part of the process of [transferring wiki content to mkdocs](https://wiki.civicrm.org/confluence/display/CRMDOC/Content+migration+from+wiki+to+Developer+Guide).